beamable/Changelogs/com-beamable-server-changelog.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [2.0.0] - 2024-12-11

+### Changed
+- Unity Microservices become Beamable Standalone Microservices.
+Services exist in a sibling folder to `/Assets` called `/BeamableServices`.
+- _Microservice Manager_ window replaced with _Beam Services_ window
+- Unity Microservice assembly references and storage references are controlled in _Beam Services_ window instead of associated Assembly Definition.
+- _Beam Services_ window release flow does not offer opportunity to disable & enable services at publish time.
+Instead, all services are assumed to be enabled.
+- _Beam Services_ window only shows one service at a time instead of showing small cards for all services simulatenously.
+Use the drop-down to change the focused service.
+- _Beam Services_ window re-written without using UIToolkit
+- Deleting a Unity Microservice will automatically archive the service on the next release

+### Fixed
+- Unity Playmode will send Microservice traffic to locally running services even if the service started after entering Playmode.

+### Added
+- Unity Microservices have ability to modify the Dockerfile
+- Unity Microservices have ability to modify the `.csproj` file
+- Unity Microservices have ability to modify the `Program.cs` file for custom bootup logic

+### Removed
+- Unity Microservices no longer have an associated Assembly Definition
+- Unity Microservices no longer use _Build Hooks_ to configure Dockerfile.
+Instead, the Dockerfile may be edited directly
+- `CsProjFragment.xml` file no longer supported.
+Instead, modify the `.csproj` file directly.

+## [1.19.23] - 2024-10-23

+no changes

 ## [1.19.22] - 2024-07-19
 ### Added
 - _Project Settings/Editor_ now has a `CustomPathInclusions` field that will update your $PATH variable for the lifecycle of the Unity application